 In Wilson’s version, the drug addict “seems to have possessed, to a high degree, the power that Jung called active imagination” (Wilson 1987:159).
 Crowley is said to have tortured his wife by occasionally hanging her upside down by her heels in a wardrobe, while he entertained his mistresses (Wilson 1971:416).
 The unfortunate wife became insane.
 “Crowley had a long series of mistresses, and many of them ended up in a state of alcoholism and worse” (Shepherd 2005:137).
 This bisexual was dangerous to women, whatever the glosses imposed by occultist commerce.
 Wilson prefers to claim that Crowley knew how “to sidestep the everyday personality and descend into the deeper levels of the mind” (Wilson 1987:159).

 I am a longstanding critic of Wilson, commencing in the late 1970s.
 I was incredulous that The Outsider had gained such fame.
-Not being an admirer of Nietzsche, that book was the more difficult for me to accept as any form of viable philosophy.
+Not being an admirer of Nietzsche, this book was the more difficult for me to accept as any form of viable philosophy.
 In my view, The Outsider was a major source of confusion and simplistic deduction.

 Colin Wilson’s phenomenological existentialism [in The Outsider] glorified sensuality, and conflated such vastly different figures as Nietzsche and Ramakrishna of Dakshineswar, virtually in the same relativistic breath as describing Dostoevsky’s unpleasant version of rape.
 The existential outsider emerges as a figure who is preoccupied with sexuality, and a series of celebrities in modern Western literature achieve profile in relation to their sexual drives, including Nietzsche, who died of syphilis.
 (Shepherd 1995:19-20)